sfccdevops/sfcc-vscode-remote/docs/git-credentials.md

 Regardless if you are using PowerShell or Windows Subsystem for Linux (WSL), you will still need to use the instructions for PowerShell.
 Well cover WSL specific instructions as well.

+NOTE: If you do not already use [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701), it makes switching back and forth between PowerShell & WSL terminal windows.

 **STEP 1.
 PowerShell Setup:**

 Open **PowerShell** as an **Administrator** and run: